RaisimUnreal

 Introduction

-RaisimUnreal is a visualization client, just like RaisimUnity.
-The simulation process should launch (raisim::RaisimServer::launchServer) a RaisimServer in order to communicate with RaisimUnreal.
+RaisimUnreal is a visualization client, similar to RaisimUnity.
+The simulation process should launch (raisim::RaisimServer::launchServer) a RaisimServer to communicate with RaisimUnreal.
 Once the server is running, RaisimUnreal can connect to it and obtain visualization information.

-You can get raisimUnreal in the release tab.
-Here are a few example shots from RaisimUnreal
+You can download RaisimUnreal from the GitHub releases page.
+Here are a few example screenshots from RaisimUnreal.

-To use RaisimUnreal, you do not have to commit anything.
-From the server side, it is absolutely the same as raisimUnity.
-All you have to do is to create the server instance (raisim::RaisimServer) and launch it (check the examples in examples/server).
+To use RaisimUnreal, you do not need to modify server-side code.
+From the server side, integration is the same as RaisimUnity.
+Create the server instance (raisim::RaisimServer) and launch it (see the examples in examples/server).

 1. Add/remove objects dynamically in the visualizer (object spawner menu and del)